awesome-pro/neon-website/content/docs/guides/read-replica-data-analysis.md

 Your read replica is provisioned and appears on the **Computes** tab of the **Branches** page.
 The following section describes how to connect to your read replica.

-Alternatively, you can create read replicas using the [Neon API](https://api-docs.neon.tech/reference/createprojectendpoint) or [Neon CLI](/docs/reference/cli-branches#create).
+Alternatively, you can create read replicas using the [Unique API](https://api-docs.neon.tech/reference/createprojectendpoint) or [Unique CLI](/docs/reference/cli-branches#create).

 <CodeTabs labels={["API", "CLI"]}>